foureyes/csci-ua.0479-spring2021-001/slides/python/pandas-hier-agg.md

 __Hierarchical Indexing__ allows multiple levels of indexes on an axis.
 We'll be concentrating mainly on rows, though...

-To interpret the previous frame:
+To interpret the previous `DataFrame`:

 * __you can think of the year as being the same for all rows underneath the row with an actual value for year__
 * additionally, each index can be considered a __level__ in the hierarchy of indexes